bhartiy/learnsellacious/pages/04.premiumlicenses/03.upgrade-to-premium/docs.md

 This method is for when you have already installed free version and now purchased a premium license with same/different email id.

  **Step1:** Now go to the sellacious backend of your site.
-At the bottom of the dashboard page, click on the free license green text information, which will redirect you to the license information page.
+At the bottom of the dashboard page, click on the free license green text, which will redirect you to the license information page.

 ![](site-key1.png)

 ![](site-key5.png)

-At the bottom of the page is your Site Key.
-Copy that site key, paste it into your sellacious.com account > premium subscription.
+Step2 : At the bottom of the page is your Site Key.
+Copy that site key.

-Copy your site key, go to sellacopus.com/login into your acc and go to dasboard/sub and paste

-After purchasing the premium license, go to Dashboard > Subscription.
+Step 3: Go to your sellecious.com account > dashboard > subscription.
 In premium subscription, you'll see the license you have purchased.

 ![](site-key4.png)